-The best noise-canceling earbuds for 2024
+The best noise-canceling earbuds for 2026 - Engadget

 Next, you'll want to look at the type of ANC a set of earbuds offer.
 You'll see terms like "hybrid active noise cancellation" or "hybrid adaptive active noise cancellation," and there are key differences between the two.
 A hybrid ANC setup uses microphones on the inside and the outside of the device to detect ambient noise.
 By analyzing input from both mics, a hybrid system can combat more sounds than "regular" ANC, but it's at a constant level that doesn't change.

-Adaptive ANC takes the hybrid configuration a step further by continuously adjusting the noise cancellation for changes in your environment and any leakage around the padding of the ear cups.
+Adaptive ANC takes the hybrid configuration a step further by continuously adjusting the noise cancellation for changes in your environment and any leakage around the padding of the ear cups or ear tips.
 Adaptive ANC is also better at combating wind noise, which can really kill your vibe while using earbuds outdoors.
-For this best wireless earbuds list, I’m only considering products with hybrid ANC or adaptive ANC setups because those are the most effective at blocking noise.
+For this top pick list of the best noise-canceling earbuds, I'm only considering products with hybrid ANC or adaptive ANC setups because those are the most effective at blocking noise in noisy environments.

 Customization

-You’ll also want to check to see if the ANC system on a prospective set of earbuds offers presets or adjustable levels of noise cancellation.
+You'll also want to check to see if the ANC system on a prospective set of earbuds offers presets or adjustable levels of noise reduction.
 These can help you dial in the amount of ANC you need for various environments, but it can also help save battery life.
 Master & Dynamic, for example, has ANC presets that either provide maximum noise-blocking or prioritize energy efficiency.
 Other companies may include a slider in their companion apps that let you adjust the ANC level.

 How we test noise-canceling earbuds